-- Funding to cover your textbooks in all qualifying courses - A career related mentor and - A place on a career related internship programme or relevant work experience
+- Funding to cover your textbooks in all qualifying courses - A place on a career related internship programme - Support to secure a work experience placement linked with relevant industries.

-The Young Professionals Internship Programmes give students an immersive experience of Medicine, Computer Science, Engineering,
+The Young Professionals Internship Programmes give students an immersive experience of

-Architecture and Investment banking through a series of role-plays, seminars, simulations and Q&A sessions led by a group of professionals over 2 days.
+Medicine, Computer Science, Engineering, Architecture and Investment banking through a series of role-plays, seminars, simulations and Q&A sessions led by a group of professionals over 2 days.
 Attendance will give you an edge over other aspiring candidates in the race for the best jobs and a 'super-curricular' experience to add to your UCAS applications.